thiagobustamante/typescript-rest/README.md

    }
 }
 ```

-You can call reject on your promises passing any error defined on the [Errors](#errors) section, or event
-a simple error message.

 An important point here to note is that you can inform your return type explicitly or not, as you can see
 in the above example.